 A while ago my dad told me a story about a business trip he took to Paris.
 Sitting solo in a booth, dictionary in hand, he ordered up a “jambon et fromage sandwich”.
 The waiter later returned with his sandwiches: 1 jambon et 1 fromage.
-Needless to say, he moved the cheese to the ham sandwich and voila! his order was fulfilled.
+My dad moved the cheese to the ham sandwich and voila! his order was fulfilled.
 He got the sense that the waiter had done it on purpose.
 Not being there, I gave him the benefit of the doubt but secretly thought he was a bit paranoid . . . until last night.

 I left a dinner party after the metro had stopped running.
 I jumped into a taxi and gave the driver my street name rue du Couedic (Coo-ed-ick).
 Not quite as simple as our old address: rue de la Convention, but not crazy hard to pronounce like rue Montorgueil either.
 Knowing my accent is a bit thick, I spelled it three times for him (I messed up the first time – the “e” gets me every time!) and even offered him up a nice neat little box of where he could find it – c’est entre Denfert-Rochereau et Parc Montsouris, et Général Leclerc et René Coty.